Particular/docs.particular.net/nservicebus/sagas/index.md

 ## Saga state read/write behavior

-Saga state read just before `Handle` is invoked and written immediately after `Handle` is completed.
-In other words the sequence is read, invoke, and write.
+Saga state is read just before `Handle` is invoked and written immediately after `Handle` is completed.
+In other words, the sequence is read, invoke, and write per `Handle`.

 - The write will be an ADD if the read didn't return data or an UPDATE if the read did return data.
-- If the read did not return data and during the invoke the saga is completed no write will occur
+- If the read did not return data and during the invoke the saga is completed no write will occur.
-- How state remains consistent depends the persister implementation
+- How state remains consistent depends the persister implementation (transactional lock vs atomic with optimistic concurrency control)
 - Saga state reads/writes happen after all pipeline stages

 If multiple different saga types are invoked on the same message type each read/invoke/write cycle will happen sequentially per saga type.